 If you are one of the 90% of people who can let the past get in the way of today, these are some helpful tools.

-1. You Have to Disrupt Your Habitual Patterns of Thought.
-To get on better terms with yourself, you need to start a new conversations with yourself.
+1. Disrupt Your Habitual Patterns of Thought.
+Start a new conversation with yourself.

-2. Realize You’re Not the Same Person You Were Back in the Day–or Even Yesterday You wouldn’t hold a person responsible who broke Mom’s favorite vase at 3 years old, would you?
+2. Realize You’re Not the Same Person You Were Back in the Day–or Even Yesterday.
+You wouldn’t hold a person responsible who broke Mom’s favorite vase at 3 years old, would you?
 Yet you blame yourself for ridiculous things that you would handle today quite differently.
-You don’t just grow and mature as a child.
+You don’t just grow and mature from childhood to adulthood and then you’re done.
 You’re learning all the time.
-A few years ago, when someone was angry at me I didn’t know what to say.
-So in that period of my life I said stupid things.
+You aren’t who you were even yesterday—love yourself for who you are today.

 3. Become Your Own Cheerleader.
-The norm in Western culture is to see blame myself rather than accept forgiveness.
+The norm in Western culture is to see blame yourself rather than accept forgiveness.
 Yet all of our great religious teachers have taught us of grace, enlightenment, and salvation.
 In scientific terms, evolution is an ongoing process, and I’m evolving everyday.